notslang/jade-book/views/_ch1.md

     p Jade FTW!
 ```

 Both of the preceding code examples mean the exact same thing, except one is much shorter.
 This is Jade, a powerful, terse templating language that is compiled into HTML.
-In addition to the syntactical improvements, Jade lets you simplify markup, which is redundant, with a programmed logic.
-Also, it allows you to feed data into compiled templates.
+In addition to the syntactical improvements, Jade lets you simplify redundant markup with programmed logic.
+Also, it allows you create templates which can take in, and display data.

 ##Why Should I Preprocess?
 Jade really is just one option in a whole class of preprocessors; to have a complete understanding of Jade, we should understand why this class of languages was created.

 Preprocessors are high-level languages that offer syntactical and functional improvements over their "vanilla" (non-preprocessed) counterparts.
 These high-level languages allow you to write the markup in a better language that is compiled down to normal (vanilla) HTML.
 Thus, they are there purely to improve your productivity, without affecting their compatibility with existing technologies.

-Preprocessing, in general, offers many benefits over writing vanilla HTML. **Standard Generalized Markup Language (SGML)**, the predecessor of HTML, was created to be robust and easy to parse at the expense of being clean and easy to write.Because of this, a variety of preprocessors have emerged that offer a more terse syntax.
+Preprocessing, in general, offers many benefits over writing vanilla HTML.
+SGML (Standard Generalized Markup Language), the predecessor of HTML, was created to be robust and easy to parse at the expense of being clean and easy to write.
+Because of this, a variety of preprocessors have emerged that offer a more terse syntax.

 Occasionally, people will avoid preprocessing because it *adds another step*, another layer of abstraction to the end result.
 However, improvements in code readability and ease of writing far outweigh the inconvenience of this additional step.
-And furthermore, anything more complex than a static site will require a step to inject whatever dynamic content the site has.
+Furthermore, anything more complex than a static site will require a "build" step anyway, to inject whatever dynamic content the site has.

 ##How Jade Preprocesses
 In the case of Jade, this preprocessing is done by compiling templates into JS and then rendering them to HTML: